-We’ve discussed many of the strange things that Dutch people do, and we know that the Dutch have a strange habit of bringing their own boterhammen to work instead of taking a good long siesta, but we’ve never discussed just precisely how strange Dutch bread toppings really are.
+We’ve discussed many of the strange things that Dutch people do, and we know that the Dutch have a strange habit of bringing their own boterhammen to work instead of taking a good long siesta.
+But we’ve never discussed just precisely how strange Dutch bread toppings really are.

 It seems each culture has its own way to veer from the normalcy of just ham or cheese on bread: The Aussies have their Vegemite, the Americans have peanut butter and jelly, the Belgians even put fries on (obviously), and the Vietnamese are famous for their banh mi.
-Of course, there are many more examples, but let’s get back to the real topic here: Explaining why the Dutch are so exceptionally weird awesome.
+Of course, there are many more examples, but let’s get back to the real topic here: explaining why the Dutch are so exceptionally weird awesome.

-Let’s begin with the classic: Hagelslag.
+Let’s begin with the classic: hagelslag.
 Perhaps the greatest and most unique of all Dutch bread toppings, hagelslag is every child’s holy grail.
 It hasn’t been scientifically confirmed yet, but this Dutch delicacy is the only (ok, so maybe not the only one) reason that Dutch children are among the happiest in the world.

-The legendary status of hagelslag has spread across the world to solidify the world opinion of the Dutch being straight up crazy, but that’s based solely on the belief that hagelslag is just chocolate sprinkles.
+The legendary status of hagelslag has spread across the world to solidify the opinion of the Dutch being straight up crazy, but that’s based solely on the belief that hagelslag is just chocolate sprinkles.
 What they often don’t realize is that we’re much weirder.
 We have different types of hagelslag.
 And I mean a lot of different types.

 Starting with traditional chocolate, hagelslag can vary from milk chocolate to dark to white.
 But we also have fruit hagelslag, forest fruit hagelslag, and anise hagelslag.
 Not to mention that you can XXL varieties, mix-flavour packs, and I won’t go into the limited edition packs that are occasionally released because we wouldn’t want to get too crazy (although coffee flavour is one that comes to mind).